schorschii/Companion4Linux/README.md

 pip3 install websockets
 ```

-2. The Companion App requires a valid certificate for the domain "atlassian-domain-for-localhost-connections-only.com" in order to communicate with the browser.
-You can generate your own certificate using `openssl` (recommended, [see below](#generating-an-own-certificate)) or use the provided demo certificate and key files.

-  The demo certificate is self signed.
-Thats why you have to import the associated root CA in your browser or (system-wide) in your operating system.
-Please refer to the [instructions below](#importing-the-ca-certificate) how to import the CA certificate.

-3. Edit `companion.py` and change `ALLOWED_SITE = "Confluence"` to your site name.
+2. Edit `companion.py` and change `ALLOWED_SITE = "Confluence"` to your site name.
 If the defined name does not match the confluence server name, all requests are rejected.
 If rejected, the script prints out the site name, so you can adjust it.

-4. Set execution rights and start the script.
+3. Set execution rights and start the script.
 ```bash
 chmod +x companion.py
 chmod +x start.sh